ProvableHQ/sdk/sdk/README.md

 ```

 ### 4.3 Public State Data: Mappings
-Mappings are simple key value stores defined in a program.
+Mappings are simply key value stores defined in a program.
 They are represented by a key and a value each of a specified
 type.
 They are stored directly within the Aleo blockchain and can be publicly read by any participant in the Aleo network.

 An example of a mapping usage is `account` mapping in the `credits.aleo` program.